fanonwue/go-short-link/docs/develop.md

 Before a new mapping becomes active, the design allows for hook functions that transform or validate the data.
 Hooks can normalize keys, reject malformed targets, enforce policy, or augment entries.
 This makes the state layer an extensibility point for enforcing operational guarantees without complicating the HTTP handlers.
-The ability to retrieve a copy of the current mapping enables safe iteration for admin views or debugging without risking mutation of shared state.
+The ability to retrieve a copy of the current mapping enables safe iteration for admin views or debugging without risking mutation of the shared state.

-In operation, a background updater periodically (or on demand, when using the API) fetches the desired mapping from a source such as a file, API, or database.
+In operation, a background updater periodically (or on demand, when using the [API](#forcing-a-redirect-mapping-update)) fetches the desired mapping from a source such as a file, API, or database.
 It applies hooks to sanitize or validate the content and then publishes the processed map to the state via the update channel, while forwarding any errors to the error channel.
 The HTTP layer continues serving requests throughout this process, always consulting the latest successfully applied map.
 If an update fails, the service retains